influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/_index.md

 3. _(Optional)_ If you would like to use the data used in the examples below, [download the NOAA sample data](#download-sample-data).

-4. Use the InfluxQL `SELECT` statement in conjunction with other key clauses and useful query syntax for exploring your data.
+4. Use the InfluxQL `SELECT` statement with other key clauses to explore your data.

    - [SELECT statement](/influxdb/v2.4/query-data/influxql/explore-data/select/)
    - [WHERE clause](/influxdb/v2.4/query-data/influxql/explore-data/where/)